Alice Kuipers

 Writing Coach

-Alice Kuipers is the bestselling, award-winning author of five novels: Life on the Refrigerator Door, The Worst Thing She Ever Did (in the U.S.A., Lost For Words), 40 Things I Want to Tell You, The Death of Us and Me and Me.
-She is also the author of a memoir for teenager Carley Allison, Always Smile, and six books for younger readers.
+Alice Kuipers is the bestselling, award-winning author of five novels: Life on the Refrigerator Door, The Worst Thing She Ever Did (in the U.S.A., Lost For Words), 40 Things I Want to Tell You, The Death of Us, and Me and Me.
+She is also the author of a memoir for teenager Carley Allison, Always Smile, and eight books for younger readers.
 She is a bestselling ghostwriter, experienced in writing adult memoir.
+Her newest book, Spark, is a guide to writing for younger readers that shares her personal journey, described by Richard Van Camp as ‘a masterpiece for anyone wanting to make their literary dreams come true.’

 Named a New York Times Book for the Teen Age, Alice’s first novel won and was shortlisted for numerous prizes, including the Redbridge Book Award, the Sheffield Libraries Choice Award, the Grand Prix de Viarmes, the Saskatchewan First Book Award, the Salt Lake City County Library System Reader’s Choice Award, and the Carnegie Medal.